clemsgrs/dino/README_foundation.md

 ### Hierarchical pretraining :t-rex:

-Update the config `dino/config/region.yaml` if you want to change some parameters.<br>
+Update the config file `dino/config/region.yaml` to match your local setup.<br>
 Then kick off distributed pretraining of a ViT-S/4096_256 :

 ```bash